br3ndonland/br3ndonland.github.io-jekyll/pages/about.md

 I went directly from college into the Nutritional Sciences PhD program at the University of Illinois at Urbana-Champaign.
 My coursework opened my mind to the wonderful world of cells, molecules, and biochemical reactions, and the effects of food from cell to community.
 I got rigorous research training, working in both nutritional biochemistry and engineering labs, and leading projects on a large interdisciplinary team.

 I began to see the computing challenges involved in scientific research.
 I wrote VBA macros to automate experimental data analysis, and learned the SAS and R computing languages for statistical programming.

-Our engineering lab had a dedicated server cluster for processing ultrasound imaging data.
+You can download my dissertation for free <a href="https://www.ideals.illinois.edu/handle/2142/72961" target="_blank">here</a>.

 <h4 class="no-anchor">Postdoc</h4>